austinbnetworking/laravel-cheat-book/database/factories-seeding.md

 Factories must have a `definition()` method defined that returns values for how a field’s data should be generated.
 The available faker methods for generating data can be found at the faker libraries documentation page: [https://fakerphp.github.io/formatters/](https://fakerphp.github.io/formatters/)

-Once a factory is defined, we can it in our seeder file.
+Once a factory is defined, we can use it in our seeder file.

 File: `/database/factories/ListingFactory.php`